Jacobtleavitt1/startup/README.md

 ### Deliverables
-**HTML:** Added html pages for the user login, the schedule page that contains most of the site's functionality, and the site about information.
+**HTML:** Added html pages for the user login, the schedule page that contains most of the site's functionality, and the site about information. *Note I have already started doing the css assignment so my site may look like some css is already done.

 | Requirement                       | Status   | Expected Grade | Notes                                                                          |
 |-----------------------------------|----------|----------------|--------------------------------------------------------------------------------|
 | Simon HTML deployed               | Complete | (Prerequisite) |                                                                                |